cpitzak/excel13Fs/README.md

 ## About
 This exports 13F data from [aggregate13Fs](https://github.com/cpitzak/aggregate13Fs) mongo database to excel for easy filtering and pivoting.

+Every quarter runs from this tool will be posted at: [Guru Forms](http://guruforms.com)

 **Disclaimer: I take no responsibility for the correctness or use of this tool.
 Use it at your own risk.**

 ## Prerequisites